PoisotLab/ms_mangal_synthesis/manuscript.md

 across close to 7000 taxa, and represents what is to our best knowledge the most complete collection of species interactions available.
-We seek to assess the fitness for purpose of ecological networks at the global scale to support synthesis research at large scales.
+We seek to assess the fitness for purpose of ecological networks at the global scale to support synthesis research.
 Based on temporal and spatial biases in the description of some types of interactions, we conclude that while there is an increasing amount of available data, most of the planet's surface is poorly described.
 In particular, Africa, South America, and most of Asia have